livewire/livewire/docs/installation.md

 });
 ```

-Now, Livewire will use a `<script src` like the following:
+Now, Livewire will load its JavaScript like so:

 ```html
 <script src="/custom/livewire/livewire.js" ...